benkeser/slapnap/slapnap_documentation.md

 ### Single antibodies

 The following code evaluates binary sensitivity (defined as the indicator that IC$_{80} < 1$) for VRC01 using a super learner that includes all three learner types, each with multiple tuning arameter values, and with different variable screening techniques.
-We also request marginal group and individual biological importance and individual predictive importance.
+We also request marginal group and individual intrinsic importance and individual predictive importance.
 If running this command locally, change `docker_output_directory` to the path to the folder where the output is to be saved.

 [See the report](reports/report_VRC01.html)